 For many people, animal allergens may cause them to experience congestion, sneezing, runny nose, wheezing, and tightness in the chest.
-Each individual is different, but controlling pet dander is a big problem for many.
+Each individual is different, but controlling pet dander is a big solution for controlling IAQ.

 Pollens originate from plants.
 They get inside your home through open doors and windows or tracked and carried in on clothing.
 Many pollens are allergens that contribute to allergic disease and asthma.
-Even though these large size pollen grains quickly settle, they can return to the air when disturbed.
+Even though these large size pollen grains quickly settle, they can return to the air when disturbed creating unhealthy IAQ.

 Scientist believe that climate change and resultant warmer temperatures will cause pollen season to start earlier in the year.
 According to the Berkeley Lab, “Between 1995 and 2013, the ragweed pollen season increased in 10 or 11 central U. S. and Canadian cities by 1-27 days per year…” And higher temperatures and higher carbon dioxide levels are linked to increased plant biomass, which could potentially cause them to create even more pollen.

-The keys to controlling these biological contaminants are cleanliness, adequate ventilation, and moisture control.
+The keys to controlling these biological contaminants and IAQ are cleanliness, adequate ventilation, and moisture control.
 Maintenance of heating and air conditioning systems helps along with pest management to control insect and animal allergens.